abyssfinance/abyss-eth2depositor/README.md

 Below is a list of contracts we use for this service:

 <dl>
-  <dt>SafeMath, Ownable, Pausable</dt>
+  <dt>Ownable, Pausable</dt>
   <dd>Openzepellin smart contracts.
-The first contract allows for processing mathematical calculations safely.
-The second contract allows for managing ownership.
-The last contract allows for pausing the contract and vice versa.</dd>
+The first contract allows for managing ownership.
+The second contract allows for pausing the contract and vice versa.</dd>
 </dl>

 <dl>